FLOIP/flow-spec/fundamentals/flows.md

 `label` (string)| A human-readable label for this block.
 This is only expressed in a single language `type` (string)| A specific string designating the type or "subclass" of this Block.
 This must be one of the Block type names within the specification [TODO: layers of specification]
 `semantic_label` (string, optional)| A user-controlled field that can be used to label the meaning of the data collected by this block, e.g.: an ICD10 category name or other semantic classification system. ("ICD10::gender")
+`config` (mapping)| Additional parameters that are specific to the type of the block.
+Details are provided within the Block documentation.
 `exits`| a list of all the exits for the block.
 Exits must contain the required keys below, and can contain additional keys based on the Block type

 Each exit must contain: